Image courtesy of Shutterstock.

 Which party politicized the pandemic by lamenting “poorly-run blue cities?”
 Which party’s members refuse to wear masks to stop their colleagues from getting sick?
 Which party’s members were live-tweeting the locations of Nancy Pelosi during the Jan.
 6th insurrection and showing rioters the way around the Capitol the day before?

 The problem isn’t that both sides are sowing chaos, the problem is the Republican Party.
-The Democrats are more than willing to work with Republicans, but Republicans have absolutely no interest in working with Democrats, and I am dumbfounded that the Vice President to Barack Obama still thinks Republicans will give him a chance.
+The Democrats are more than willing to work with Republicans, but Republicans have absolutely no interest in working with Democrats, and I am dumbfounded that the Vice President, after seeing the treatment that Barack Obama got, still thinks Republicans will give him a chance.

 Respectfully, Sir, was there nothing in your 8 years as VP that made you think twice about Republicans?
 Thinking that Obama was born in Kenya, illegitimate, and a Muslim?
 The Tea Party?
 0 Republican votes for Obamacare?
 Blocking over 100 judicial appointments and a Supreme Court seat?
 Nothing?
 Nothing ever crossed the line?
-The Republicans refused to even certify the election, and yet The President still speaks positively of the Republicans to this day.
+The Republicans refused to even certify his own election, and yet The President still speaks positively of them to this day.

 Furthermore, I don’t buy that Trump supporters “are being ignored.”
 In fact, they’re being heard too much.